pubnub/pubnub-mcp-server/resources/sdk_docs/unreal_publish-and-subscribe.md

-# Publish/Subscribe API for Unreal SDK (Condensed)
+# Publish/Subscribe API for Unreal SDK

 Use PubNub via Blueprints or C++.

-- Blueprints: Start with the Pubnub Subsystem node.
+In Blueprints, start with the Pubnub Subsystem node.

-- C++: Add PubnubLibrary dependency, compile, and use as a Game Instance Subsystem.
+In C++, add a dependency to PubnubLibrary:

+In your IDE, navigate to `Source/_{YourProject}_/_{YourProject}_.Build.cs` and add a dependency to `PubnubLibrary`.

 ```
 `PrivateDependencyModuleNames.AddRange(new string[] { "PubnubLibrary" });
 `
 ```

+Compile and run the project.

+In C++, use the PubNub SDK as any other Game Instance Subsystem.

 ```
 #include "Kismet/GameplayStatics.h"